Governance Without the Monolith

 The kind that:

-- shows up late.
+- shows up late

-- asks for evidence nobody captured.
+- asks for evidence nobody captured

-- treats every change like it has the same risk profile.
+- treats every change like it has the same risk profile

-- turns release readiness into a theatrical performance where everyone says “green” while quietly hoping nobody asks a follow-up question.
+- turns release readiness into a theatrical performance where everyone says “green” while quietly hoping nobody asks a follow-up question

-That is ceremony with a clipboard.
+That, my friends, is ceremony with a clipboard.

-And regulated industries — especially Financial Services — cannot afford that nonsense.
+Regulated industries — especially Financial Services — cannot afford that nonsense.

-They need ACTUAL governance.
+They need actual governance.

 What changed, why did it change, how was it tested, who approved it, what risk remains, and why is it safe to release?

-That machine-gun rapid-fire six-question burst is not anti-agile.
+That machine-gun six-question burst is not anti-agile.

 Those questions are about giving agile a little more adult supervision.

-And somehow, both versions still manage to waste everyone’s time.
+Somehow, both versions still manage to waste everyone’s time.

 The Short Version